mariajdavis/Git-Terminal-User-Documentation/index.md

 layout: default
 title: Introduction
 nav_order: 1
-description: "Introduction to Git on Terminal"
+description: "How to Use Git on Terminal"
 permalink: /
 ---

-# Git on Terminal
+# How to Use Git on Terminal
 {: .fs-9 }

 User documentation for Git on Mac's Terminal
 {: .fs-6 .fw-300 }

-[Introduction to Git](#introduction-to-git){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Introduction to Terminal](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

----

 ## Purpose